AmandaKatherine/CompBio_Ecoli_Project/README.md

 9) cufflinks assembles the reads from tophat2

 The whole pipeline is run with python3
-If you want, the commands are set up to be run in chunks in my pipeline and it would be benefical to run them seperately if you want to see the individual actions of the commands.
+If you want, the commands are set up to be run in chunks in my pipeline and it would be benefical to run them seperately, if you want to see the individual actions of the commands.

 author- Amanda Wills